AFIT-R/afit-r.github.io/analytics/predictive/linear_regression.md

 ## Simple Linear Regression {#simple}

-*Simple linear regression* lives up to its name: it is a very straightforward approach for predicting a quantitative response $Y$ on the basis of a single predictor variable $X$.
-It assumes that there is approximately a linear relationship between $X$ and $Y$.
+*Simple linear regression* lives up to its name: it is a very straightforward approach for predicting a quantitative response $$Y$$ on the basis of a single predictor variable $$X$$.
+It assumes that there is approximately a linear relationship between $$X$$ and $$Y$$.
 Using our advertising data, suppose we wish to model the linear relationship between the TV budget and sales.
 We can write this as:

 $$ Y = \beta_0 + \beta_1X + \epsilon \tag{1}$$